pengqun/awesome-documentation/README.md

 #### Comments

+> “Code Tells You How, Comments Tell You Why.” — [Jeff Atwood](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

 #### Error Messages

 - [101 to 404s: How to write great error messages](https://www.writethedocs.org/videos/prague/2019/101-to-404s-how-to-write-great-error-messages-james-scott/) - Even the shortest error message can evoke far stronger, negative emotions in your end users than the majority of your documentation.